How to Avoid Being an Emotional Vampire

 Remember That Little Annoying Saying, "Resistance Is Futile"?

 The problem for most of us, in regard to negativity, is always about resistance.
 Resistance can be a good thing for many things in life, but not when it comes to accepting our reality.
-The more we resist the negative, or our reality of our negative energy, experiences and feelings, the more we suffer.
+The more we resist negative experiences and feelings, the more we suffer.
 However, it's important to understand that acceptance is not resignation.
 Acceptance is more about calmly recognizing, not desperately fighting against.
 One way to accept is to "observe" what you are feeling as if you were observing another person.
 You could recognize and observe by saying to yourself something like "Wow.
 I'm really in a horrible mood today.
 I'm having huge negative thoughts."
 Since you observe them, you don't have to become those feelings.
-You suddenly realize you have power to separate yourself from your negative energy.
+You suddenly realize you have the power to separate yourself from your negative energy.
 It's still there, but now you begin to realize you have a choice about how you act towards it.
 This is an important technique that takes a lot of practice, but it works.

-The key is to remove the desperate feelings by reestablishing some calm.
+The key is to remove desperate feelings by reestablishing calm.
 When those desperate feelings do go away calm has a chance to return.
 At that point, we empower ourselves to change the negative energy to positive.
 If you accept that you changed the energy, then you empower yourself to do it over and over again.
 If you become dependent on someone else to do it for you, you give them all your power, and when they are not available, you become a victim and blame them for not helping you when you were desperate.

 Reestablish Calm and You'll See Where to Go

 But, When You Think About It . . .